coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 017.md

 After the conversation with his uncle, Net really wants a cigarette.
 He shakes it off and moves on with his day, stopping at a corner store to get some mint gum (spearmint).
 He chews it and goes to meet [[Trash Tablet]].

 Tab asks how he's been, and Net says he's been, he exists.
-He explains that he's over the blue glass and asks if Tab's heard from [[Tio Negro]] at all.
+He explains that he's over the blue glass and asks if Tab's heard from [[El Charro Negro]] at all.
 A member comes up and gives Tab a phone, and Tab asks if Net spoke to Javi, and Net confirms that he did about half an hour ago.
 Javi just texted and mentioned Net: *If you see Net, tell him he is welcome to one favor from the gang.*

 Net hands the phone back.
 For once, Net shuts the fuck up and doesn't know what to say.
 He tells Tab to pass along that he's grateful.